anibue/vit-pytorch/README.md

 <img src="./images/scalable-vit-2.png" width="400px"></img>

-This Bytedance AI <a href="https://arxiv.org/abs/2203.10790">paper</a> proposes the Scalable Self Attention (SSA) and the Interactive Windowed Self Attention (IWSA) modules.
+This Bytedance AI `<a href="https://arxiv.org/abs/2203.10790">`paper `</a>` proposes the Scalable Self Attention (SSA) and the Interactive Windowed Self Attention (IWSA) modules.
 The SSA alleviates the computation needed at earlier stages by reducing the key / value feature map by some factor (`reduction_factor`), while modulating the dimension of the queries and keys (`ssa_dim_key`).
 The IWSA performs self attention within local windows, similar to other vision transformer papers.
 However, they add a residual of the values, passed through a convolution of kernel size 3, which they named Local Interactive Module (LIM).

 They make the claim in this paper that this scheme outperforms Swin Transformer, and also demonstrate competitive performance against Crossformer.